 The global SaaS market is worth over $250 billion and growing rapidly.
 Nearly every business function—from accounting to HR to marketing to operations—is being transformed by SaaS solutions.

-This creates white space for new entrants.
+Consequently, there is plenty of white space for new entrants.
 Even in crowded categories, there’s room for products that serve specific niches, geographies, or workflows better than horizontal incumbents.

 How to Build a B2B SaaS Startup